Lisu language: Latin Lisu alphabet

 A new Lisu alphabet based on pinyin was created in 1957, but most Lisu continued to use the old alphabet.
 The Fraser alphabet was officially recognized by the Chinese government in 1992, since which time its use has been encouraged.

 Burmese Lisu script

 In a few places in Myanmar in which Lisu is spoken, an orthography based on the Burmese alphabet has been developed and is taught to speakers and used in several publications and school books.

+Thai script

+In the 1970s, missionary Edward Hope of OMF International created a variant of the Thai script for the Lisu of Thailand.
+In doing so, he was guided by the policy of the Thai authorities, who believed that the writing systems of the country's national minorities should be based on the Thai script.
+However, this alphabet did not gain any popularity.